mannodermaus/android-junit5/README.md

 # Migration from 1.0.x

 Since the move to utilize the native JUnit 5 support built into the build system, a lot has changed from the previous version of the plugin.
-Users seeking to migrate to the new version are encouraged to check out the migration guide located [on the Wiki][wiki-migration] of this repository.
+Users seeking to migrate to the new version are encouraged to check out the migration guide located [on the wiki][wiki-migration].

 ## License